 Whether in the Phoenix area, or anywhere in Arizona, per A.R.S. §28-708, “Drag Racing” or “Racing on Highways” occurs when any person drives a vehicle or participates in any manner in a race, speed competition, contest, drag race, acceleration contest, test of physical endurance, or exhibition of speed or acceleration, or to make a speed record on any street or highway.

 If you have been charged with Drag Racing in Phoenix or Arizona you need the best legal representation possible.
-The Law Offices of David Michael Cantor are available 24/7 to discuss your case.
-Call 602-307-0808 or click here to fill out our contact form for a Free Consultation.
+DM Cantor are available 24/7 to discuss your case.
+Call 602-307-0808 or fill out our contact form for a Free Consultation.

 Possible Punishment for Drag Racing / Racing on Highways

 For a first offense of “Drag Racing” or “Racing on Highways” is a class one (1) misdemeanor.
 The range of punishment for a class one (1) misdemeanor ranges from the following:

 - Probation with anywhere from zero (0) days in jail up to six (6) months in jail, and a fine of up to $2500.00 plus an 84% surcharge.